NullVoxPopuli/emberconf-2023-resources/resources/pages/intro/index.md

 However, when live, links aren't very helpful.

-All links will have have QR Codes.
+Allllmost all links will have have QR Codes.

 QR Codes will contain links to various documentation and live demos.

-I did test this with probably one of the more complicated QR codes in here.
+I did test this with one of the more complicated QR codes in here.

 !! click, and then click play on the video

 But there are a lot of factors when it comes to QR code scanning

+Unfortunately, some links are too long for the QRCode component  I'm using to generate QR Codes, so for those situations I've added video.

  --- depending on the spread in the room ----